elarivie/BUILDME/README.md

 There are no restrictions on the entry point executable implementation.
 You may choose any already implemented template version available in the current project or implement your own.
-Even if there are no implementations restrictions it is a good idea to select an interpreted language since otherwise a separated project for the build executable would then be required.
+Even if there are no implementation restriction it is a good idea to select an interpreted language since otherwise a separated project for the build executable would then be required.

-Using this simple entry point to the build process does not restrict the use of any build tools since the build steps that it contains may very well call build tools like ant, make, Maven, etc.  The project should aim to be free of any external dependencies but if it is not yet the case the build steps should validate the presence of all required external dependencies and abort the build with clear instruction about the missing ones on the system.
+Using this simple entry point to the build process does not restrict the use of any build tools or compiler since the build steps that it contains may very well call build tools like ant, javac, gcc, Grunt, make, Maven, etc.  The project should aim to be free of any external dependencies but if it is not yet the case the build steps should validate the presence of all required external dependencies and abort the build with clear instruction about the missing ones on the system.

 Command line parameter interface:
 ----

 ```
-usage: build [-h] [-s SOURCE] [-t TEMP] [-o OUTPUT] [-O OUTPUT] [-V]
+usage: BUILDME [-h] [-s SOURCE] [-t TEMP] [[-o OUTPUT]|[-O OUTPUT]] [-V]

 Build the project